-While these recommendations are on the warm side, using ceiling or box fans can help make the temperature more tolerable by creating more air movement across the skin.
+While these recommendations are on the warm side, ceiling or box fans can help make the temperature more tolerable by creating more air movement across the skin.
 Remember to turn fans off when you leave the room since they serve no purpose when the room is unoccupied and will waste electricity.
-If you are still too warm, adjust the temperature down one degree at a time.
-Every degree that you adjust your thermostat up or down can affect your utility bill by as much as three percent.
+If you are still too warm, reduce the temperature one degree at a time.
+Every degree you adjust your thermostat up or down can affect your utility bill by as much as three percent.

 Thermostat Settings for Comfort

 Older individuals often prefer warmer temperatures to young adults.
 In addition, certain health conditions and medications can make a person more sensitive to temperature fluctuations.
 Finally, the humidity level also significantly impacts your comfort level since 80°F with 80 percent humidity feels hotter than the same temperature with 20 percent humidity.
 Ultimately, the right temperature setting is the one that keeps you and your family comfortable without forcing you to take out a second mortgage to keep up with your utility bills.

 While it is possible to adjust a thermostat manually, we recommend a programmable model.
 Programmable thermostats offer the greatest convenience, accuracy, and efficiency.
 They can also be set to remember your temperature preferences based on the time of day, the day of the week, and even the season.
 Energy Star offers the following tips for getting the most out of your programmable thermostat:

 - Set the thermostat for its energy-saving set points for at least eight hours at a time.